markeissler/gvm2/README.md

 time you change into this directory __GVM2__ will automatically set both the Go version and pkgset.

+## Vendoring

+Vendoring is a moving target in __GVM2__ with a specific goal to add support for Godep vendoring.
+Existing legacy [GPKG](http://github.com/moovweb/gpkg) support will likely be removed.

 ## Vendoring Native Code and Dependencies

->CAUTION: Vendoring is a moving target in __GVM2__ with a specific goal to add support for Godep vendoring.
-Existing [GPKG](http://github.com/moovweb/gpkg) support will likely be removed.

 __GVM2__ supports vendoring package set-specific native code and related dependencies, which is useful if you need to qualify a new configuration or version of one of these dependencies against a last-known-good version in an isolated manner.
-Such behavior is critical to maintaining good release engineering and production environment hygiene.

-As a convenience matter, __GVM2__ will furnish the following environment variables to aid in this manner if you want to decouple your work from what the operating system provides:
+The following environment variables are available once you've selected a package set (`gvm pgkset use <package_name>`):

-1. `${GVM_OVERLAY_PREFIX}` functions in a manner akin to a root directory hierarchy suitable for auto{conf,make,tools} where it could be passed in to `./configure --prefix=${GVM_OVERLAY_PREFIX}` and not conflict with any existing operating system artifacts and hermetically be used by your workspace.
+1. `${GVM_OVERLAY_PREFIX}` functions in a manner akin to a root directory hierarchy suitable for `auto{conf,make,tools}` where it could be passed in to `./configure --prefix=${GVM_OVERLAY_PREFIX}` and not conflict with any existing operating system artifacts and hermetically be used by your workspace.
 This is suitable to use with `C{PP,XX}FLAGS and LDFLAGS`, but you